upstarter/automata/README.md

 - Global Blackboard
   - all nodes share this knowledge store
-  - the automata will act upon seeing any data change in the global blackboard
+  - the automata will act upon seeing certain data changes in the global blackboard
 - Individual Node Blackboards
   - node blackboards use protected tables for knowledge sharing – all processes can read, one process has write access
+  - the automaton will act upon seeing certain data changes in the global blackboard

 ### API
-Users may create tree structures of arbitrary depth by defining their own custom modules in the nodes/ directory which `use Automata` as a macro.
-Then, by overriding the `update()` function and returning a status as one of `:running`, `:failure`, or `:success`, the `Automata` core system will manage the running of the Behavior Tree they have defined and handle restarting when unexpected errors occur based on their configured restart strategies.
+Users may create tree structures of arbitrary depth by defining their own custom modules in the nodes/ directory which `use Automaton.Node` as a macro.
+Then, by overriding the `update()` function and returning a status as one of `:running`, `:failure`, or `:success`, the core system will manage the running of the Behavior Tree they have defined and handle restarting when unexpected errors occur based on their configured restart strategies.

 ```elixir
 defmodule MyNode do